 Other types of valuation standards include (not an exhaustive list): Synergistic Value (standard typically considered for merger and acquisition purposes), Intrinsic Value (value to the specific owner), Divorce Value (some state jurisdictions use “Divorce Value” value without consideration of discounts such as marketability).

 The type of valuation that is needed is something that a valuation expert can help you decide.
 This consultation is offered free of charge by Anchor Business Valuations, LLC.

 The process of valuing businesses is extremely complex and specialized.
 It is a specific track of learning and skill parallel, but separate, to an accountant.
 There are a limited few accrediting associations that grant certification in business valuations to individuals who have proven their analytic and technical abilities through intense training and real world experience.
-The National Association of Certified Valuators and Analysts ("NACVA") is one of the most well respected and known business valuation associations and the American Institute of Certified Public Accountants (“AICPA”) is one, if not the, most well respected and known accounting associations.
-NACVA’s business valuation certification is only earned by professionals that have training, education and experience in appraising companies.
-NACVA's CVA designation is the only valuation credential accredited by the National Commission for Certifying Agencies.
+The National Association of Certified Valuators and Analysts (“NACVA”) is one of the most well respected and known business valuation associations and the American Institute of Certified Public Accountants (“AICPA”) is one, if not the, most well respected and known accounting associations.
+NACVA’s business valuation certification is only earned by professionals that have training, education, and experience in appraising companies.
+NACVA’s CVA designation is the only valuation credential accredited by the National Commission for Certifying Agencies.
 The Accredited in Business Valuation (ABV ®) credential is granted exclusively by the AICPA to CPAs and qualified valuation professionals who demonstrate considerable expertise in valuation through their knowledge, skill, experience, and adherence to professional standards.

-Business valuations are a necessary service that a business should request when a valuation of a business is needed.
-It is imperative that a valuation analyst is engaged as they have the ability to determine the value of a business based upon facts and experienced professional assumptions.
+Business valuations are a necessary service that a business owner should request when a valuation of a business is needed.
+It is imperative that a valuation analyst is engaged as they can determine the value of a business based upon facts and experienced professional assumptions.

-Please call Anchor for a free consultation in regard to the value of your business.
+Please call Anchor for a free consultation regarding the value of your business.